lunarmodules/say/CONTRIBUTING.md

-Please note - if you want to change multiple things that don't depend on each other, make sure you check the master branch back out before making more changes - that way we can take in each change seperately.
+Please note - if you want to change multiple things that don't depend on each other, make sure you check the master branch back out before making more changes - that way we can take in each change separately.